adriangohjw/image-overlay-generator/README.md

 ## Getting Started

-To use the Image Text Overlay Generator, simply upload an image, enter your desired text, and customize it using the provided controls.
+To use the Image Overlay Generator, simply upload an image, enter your desired text and images, and customize it using the provided controls.
 Once you're satisfied with your design, you can download the final image for use.

 ## Development Setup